4 most important features in watchOS 7

-Finally, Apple is going to include Sleep Tracking on the Apple Watch with watchOS 7 — something we've all been clamoring for since sleep tracking started to be included on every fitness tracker — however, the new Sleep app is much more than just tracking sleep. watchOS 7 aims to help you establish a more regular bedtime routine, and hopefully, that will help you get to sleep better.
+Finally, Apple is going to include Sleep Tracking as one of the features in watchOS 7 — something we've all been clamoring for since sleep tracking started to be included on every fitness tracker — however, the new Sleep app is much more than just tracking sleep. watchOS 7 aims to help you establish a more regular bedtime routine, and hopefully, that will help you get to sleep better.

 First things first, you can set a sleep goal within the Sleep app to determine how many hours you want to sleep each night.
 Then you can choose what time you want to wake up and when you want to go to bed to reach your goal.
 Your Apple Watch will track how well you sleep and let you know each morning if you've made your goal.